cloud-of-things/cot-java-rest-sdk/README.md

 # Cloud of Things Java Rest SDK

-THis is an SDK to interfere with the Cloud of Things by Deutsche Telekom
+This is an SDK to interfere with the Cloud of Things by Deutsche Telekom AG

 ## Completenes of API